 GET AN EXTENDED FIRST LOOK AT QUEENS

 NEW FALL SERIES

 QUEENS (Tuesdays, 10:00 p.m.
-ET): Estranged and out-of-touch, four women in their 40s reunite for a chance to recapture their fame and regain the swagger they had as the Nasty Bitches – their '90s group that made them legends in the hip-hop world.
+ET): Starring Eve, Naturi Naughton, Nadine Velazquez and Brandy, "Queens" follows four women in their 40s who reunite for a chance to recapture their fame and regain the swagger they had in the '90s when they were legends in the hip-hop world.